Japanese people in Russia: Prisoners of war

 Following Japan's surrender, 575,000 Japanese prisoners of war captured by the Red Army in Manchuria, Karafuto, and Korea were sent to camps in Siberia and the rest of the Soviet Union.
 According to figures of the Japanese Ministry of Health, Labour, and Welfare, 473,000 were repatriated to Japan after the normalisation of Japanese-Soviet relations; 55,000 died in Russia, and another 47,000 remained missing; a Russian report released in 2005 listed the names of 27,000 who had been sent to North Korea to perform forced labour there.
 Rank was no guarantee of repatriation; one Armenian interviewed by the US Air Force in 1954 claims to have met a Japanese general while living in a camp at Chunoyar, Krasnoyarsk Krai between May 1951 and June 1953.
 Some continue to return home as late as 2006.

 Post-normalisation

-Following the normalisation of Japanese-Soviet relations, a few Japanese went to Russia for commercial, educational, or diplomatic purposes; however, as Vladivostok was closed to foreign settlement until the 1970s, they instead concentrated in Moscow.
+Following the normalisation of Japanese-Soviet relations, a few Japanese went to Russia for commercial, educational, or diplomatic purposes.
 There is one Japanese-medium school, the Japanese School in Moscow, founded in 1965.

+The 2002 Russian census showed 835 people claiming Japanese ethnicity.
+The 2021 Russian census recorded 663 citizens who claimed to be ethnic Japanese or Ryukyuans, while 523 individuals stated that Japanese is their native language, including 162 in Moscow, 43 in Saint Petersburg, 31 in Primorsky Krai, 27 in Moscow Oblast, 22 in Stavropol Krai, and 16 in Sakhalin Oblast.

-The 2002 Russian census showed 835 people claiming Japanese ethnicity (nationality).
-2008 figures from Japan's Ministry of Foreign Affairs state that 1,607 Japanese nationals reside in Russia.
+October 2023 figures from Japan's Ministry of Foreign Affairs state that 1,003 Japanese nationals reside in Russia.